alessandrocignoni-sns/openalex/README.md

 ## Scripts English description
 Code is written and commented in Italian.
 Here a brief description of the scripts:
-- **251030_DatiWorksInCSVDaAutore.py** - From OpenAlex author id it gets their works id, then it gets each work's data and writes them in a CSV file containing OpenAlex id, DOI, title and publishing year of each work.
+- **251030_DatiWorksInCSVDaAutore.py** - From OpenAlex author id, it uses the works endopint to gets the data for each of their works, then it writes them in a CSV file containing OpenAlex id, DOI, title and publishing date of each work.